chrisroos/gds-presentations/gds-smart-answers-developers.md

 ---

-# How we approached the problem
+# How did we approach the problem?

 ---